klequis/klequis.io/site/content/blog/ubuntu-vm-virtualbox/index.md

 ![keyboard layout](media/keyboard-layout.png)

 ### Updates and other software
-'Normal installation' will give you a full featured desktop experience with word processor, spreasheet, media player and much more.
+'Normal installation' will give you a full featured desktop experience with word processor, spreadsheet, media player and much more.
 'Minimal installation' is, well, fewer applications but perfectly good for software development.
 If you are curious about the full Ubuntu experience, choose 'Normal installation'.
 If you want to save space choose 'Minimal installation'.
 You can always install additional software later.

 With Ubuntu 16.04, the previous long term release, I experienced the build hanging if 'Download updates while installing Ubuntu' was checked and suggest you leave it unchecked.
 Ubuntu will prompt you shortly after installation is complete to install the updates.